Mister-Hope/bcrypt-ts/README.md

 In the browser, bcrypt.js relies on [Web Crypto API](http://www.w3.org/TR/WebCryptoAPI)'s getRandomValues interface to obtain secure random numbers.
 If no cryptographically secure source of randomness is available, the package will **throw an error**.

+### How to choose between them

+- If you are using this package in pure Node.js environment, then you will probably use the node bundle.

+- If you are using bundler like webpack and vite, then you will probably use the client bundle.

+- If you meet any issues that a incorrect bundle is used, you can use `bcrypt-ts/node` and `bcrypt-ts/client` to force the correct bundle.

 ## Usage - Sync

 To hash a password: